-Notice is Hereby Given that the Annual Meeting of Shareholders of Charles & Colvard, Ltd. will be held at the offices of Charles & Colvard, Ltd. located at 170 Southport Drive, Morrisville, North Carolina 27560, on Thursday, November 21, 2019, at 10:00 a.m., Eastern Time, for the following purposes:
+Notice is Hereby Given that the Annual Meeting of Shareholders of Charles & Colvard, Ltd. will be held at the offices of Charles & Colvard, Ltd. located at 170 Southport Drive, Morrisville, North Carolina 27560, on Thursday, November 19, 2020, at 10:00 a.m., Eastern Time, for the following purposes:

 - 1. To elect five nominees described in the proxy statement to the Board of Directors; - 2.
-To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2020; - 3.
-To vote, on an advisory (nonbinding) basis, to approve executive compensation; - 4.
-To vote, on an advisory (nonbinding) basis, on the frequency of future advisory votes to approve executive compensation; and - 5.
+To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2021; - 3.
+To vote, on an advisory (nonbinding) basis, to approve executive compensation; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on September 24, 2019 as the record date for the determination of shareholders entitled to vote at the meeting.
+The Board of Directors has fixed the close of business on September 22, 2020 as the record date for the determination of shareholders entitled to vote at the meeting.
 Accordingly, only shareholders who are holders of record at the close of business on that date are entitled to notice of and to vote at the meeting.